ghc-proposals/ghc-proposals/steering-committee.rst

 way to solve this"; in that case we might delay rather than forge ahead regard.ess.

--  *Fit with the language*.
-If we just throw things into GHC willy-nilly, it will become a large ball of incoherent and inconsistent mud.
+-  *Fit with the language.* If we just throw things into GHC willy-nilly, it will become a large ball of incoherent and inconsistent mud.
 We strive to add features that are consistent with the rest of the language.